ethannicholas/Frost/docs/overview.md

 Creating Instances
 ------------------

-Panda's constructors are called "`init` methods".
+Frost's constructors are called "`init` methods".
 As seen above in the `Adder` class, they are written as `init(<parameters> { ... }`.

-There is no `new` operator in Panda.
+There is no `new` operator in Frost.
 Simply put the arguments to `init` after the name of the class, as in:

     def a := Adder(12)